asalatto/cpacc-study-guide/1-disabilities-challenges-and-assistive-technologies/b-disabilities/mobility-flexibility-and-body-structure-disabilities.md

 The US Centers for Disease Control estimates that 11% of US adults have mobility disabilities.

 ## Manual Dexterity/Fine Motor Control
-Fine motor skills are the movements of the hand/wrist needed to manipulate objects, as opposed to gross motor skills which allow for bigger movements.
+Fine motor skills are the intricate movements of the hand/wrist needed to manipulate objects, as opposed to gross motor skills which allow for bigger movements.
 They are the result of coordinated efforts by the brain and muscles.

 People with fine motor disabilities may have trouble with:
 * Writing and drawing
 * Using a keyboard
 * Picking up and manipulating small objects
 * Using both hands at the same time
+* Buttons and zippers
+* Tying shoelaces

 ## Ambulation
 Ambulation is the ability to walk.
 Disabilities in this category can include the total inability to walk or difficulty with ambulation.